Nicky Lopez Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Nicky Lopez and his .424 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Logan Webb and the San Francisco Giants at Truist Park, Saturday at 7:20 PM ET.
+On Sunday, Nicky Lopez (hitting .303 in his past 10 games) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Jakob Junis.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Giants.
+In his previous game he had a hitless performance (0-for-2) against the Giants.

 Nicky Lopez Game Info & Props vs. the Giants